Kingdom of Western Georgia: Uprising against the Mongols and early years

-Civil War and First Fall
+Civil war and first fall

-Abaqa Khan crowned Vakhtang II King of Georgia in 1289 in an attempt to annex western Georgia.
+Abaqa Khan crowned Vakhtang II as King of Georgia in 1289 in an attempt to annex western Georgia.

-The good health of western Georgia did not last long.
-By 1285, the kingdom had lost control over the Empire of Trebizond, which aligned its foreign policy with Byzantine Empire despite an attempted invasion to dethrone Emperor John II.
-In 1289, the Ilkhanid authorities decided to reunify Georgia to control the whole nation and appointed Vakhtang II, eldest son and crown prince of David VI, as King of East Georgia.
-Following the failure of this plan and the death of Vakhtang II in 1292, David VI also died, leaving the throne of his kingdom to Constantine I in 1293.
+The period of prosperity in western Georgia proved short-lived.
+As early as 1285, Kutaisi lost its influence over the Empire of Trebizond, which realigned its foreign policy toward the Byzantine Empire, despite a Georgian attempt to invade the empire and depose Emperor John II.
+In 1289, the Ilkhanid authorities sought to reunify Georgia in order to assert direct control over the entire country, appointing Vakhtang II, the eldest son and heir of David VI, as king of eastern Georgia.
+This plan failed following Vakhtang II’s death in 1292.
+David VI himself died shortly thereafter, leaving the throne of his western kingdom to Constantine I in 1293.

-Western Georgia fell into civil war when Michael, Constantine I's younger brother, revolted and succeeded in dominating the eastern regions of the kingdom, including Argveti, Racha and Lechkhumi.
-Despite numerous attempts at reconciliation by the Kutaisi feudalists, the two brothers never reconciled again, and Michael was even crowned king in opposition, before obtaining the crown after Constantine's death in 1327.
+Western Georgia then descended into civil war following the rebellion of Prince Michael, the younger brother of Constantine I. Michael succeeded in taking control of the eastern regions of the kingdom, including Argveti, Racha, and Lechkhumi.
+Despite repeated attempts at reconciliation by the feudal elites of Kutaisi, the two brothers never reached an agreement.
+Michael was even crowned as a rival king and ultimately obtained the throne after Constantine’s death in 1327.

-This internal chaos enabled the great nobles of western Georgia to seize power and separate themselves from the crown.
-Indeed, the war enabled the dukes of Guria, Mingrelia and Svaneti to raise their own armies.
-While King Michael tried to reunite the army, he was unsuccessful and had to leave his throne to his only son after his death in 1329, Bagrat I.
+This internal turmoil enabled the great nobles of western Georgia to consolidate power and detach themselves from royal authority.
+During the conflict, the dukes of Guria, Mingrelia, and Svaneti raised their own armies, marking the beginning of a prolonged fragmentation of the region that would persist until the Russian invasion of 1810.
+Although King Michael attempted to reunify the royal forces, he largely failed to do so.
+Upon his death in 1329, the throne passed to his only son, Bagrat I.

-Bagrat, nicknamed Mtsire (meaning "the minor"), remained a minor when he came to power, and the lack of a regent allowed him to sow chaos among the noble classes of western Georgia.
-In 1330, George V of Georgia, who was in the midst of a campaign to solidify Georgia after expelling the Mongols from his domains, took advantage of the disorder in West Georgia and allied himself with the powerful feudal lords of the Black Sea to lay siege to Kutaisi, capture Bagrat I and annex the kingdom.
-The Kingdom of West Georgia ceased to exist after having been created 71 years earlier, while Bagrat was granted a duchy in Shorapani, a border region between Imereti and East Georgia.
+Bagrat, known by the epithet Mtsire (“the Little”), was still a minor at the time of his accession.
+The absence of a regent allowed disorder to spread among the noble classes of western Georgia.
+In 1330, George V of Georgia, then engaged in consolidating the Georgian kingdom after expelling the Mongols from his territories, took advantage of the chaos in Kutaisi.
+Allied with the powerful Black Sea feudal lords, he besieged Kutaisi, captured Bagrat I, and annexed the kingdom.
+The Kingdom of western Georgia thus ceased to exist, seventy-one years after its foundation.
+Bagrat Mtsire was granted the duchy of Shorapani as an appanage, a frontier region between Imereti and eastern Georgia.